ElderBass/README-Generator/MYREADME.md

 ## Installation

-To install any needed dependencies, use the command:
+To install dependencies, use this command:

     npm i